Concordium/concordium-rust-smart-contracts/CTS1.rst

 ~~~~~~~~~

 The parameter consists of a name of the receive function to callback with the result and a list of token ID and address pairs.
-It is serialized as: :ref:`ReceiveFunctionName` followed by 1 byte for the number of queries and then this number of queries.
+It is serialized as: :ref:`CTS-ReceiveFunctionName` followed by 1 byte for the number of queries and then this number of queries.
-A queries is serialized as :ref:`TokenID` followed by :ref:`Address`.
+A queries is serialized as :ref:`CTS-TokenID` followed by :ref:`CTS-Address`.

 .. note::